As parents we want to improve our children’s reading skills.

 Unfortunately schools usually prescribe books to children, thinking only about their ability and not their interests.
 This can have the effect of making children feel like they aren’t capable of picking their own books and that reading is something over which only adults have authority.
 Children understandably then have no personal commitment to reading.

-Let your child pick what and when to read, you can curate whats on offer (see my previous post on choosing Montessori appropriate books; A Montessori Library) but allow them to have the final say over their books.
+Let your child pick what and when to read, you can curate what is on offer (see my previous post on choosing Montessori appropriate books; A Montessori Library) but allow them to have the final say over their books.

 Punish, Reward and Bribe